The graveyard of abandoned growth projects

 Most stalled development efforts fail on exactly one of the three needs, which means the fix is usually one structural change, not a complete overhaul.

-If you are exploring different self-determination theory applications, SDT offers a unifying lens for personal development strategies.
-It explains why comparing kaizen and GROW frameworks matters (progressive challenge satisfies competence).
+If you are exploring different self-determination theory applications, SDT offers a unifying lens for choosing between self-paced and structured development formats.
+It explains why selecting personal development tools and resources matters beyond features (autonomous motivation requires ownership of the format).
 It explains why crafting a personal mission statement helps (value alignment supports autonomous motivation).
 And it explains why you might explore personal development for introverts to find approaches calibrated to your energy and social context.

 What the research shows about SDT-based interventions